 About fifteen years ago at a mall in San Francisco, a consumer was looking for a pair of Airwalk desert boots but couldn’t find the right color in his size.
 Frustrated, he investigated the idea of selling shoes on the Internet and launched his online shoe store shortly thereafter.
 Today, gross sales for Zappos.com exceed $1 billion annually.

-But setting up an ecommerce site is very similar to a brick and mortar business.
 There are numerous aspects of building and running an online store so you’ll need to take your time and create a solid business plan first.
 Once you’ve determine the products, pricing, target audience, store policies, and the legalese, focus on the following key action items:

-Select a Domain Name and How to Host
+Select a Domain Name

-Choose the Right eCommerce Solution
+Choose the Right E-Commerce Solution

+Do you want a store on your own website or do you want a store within an existing marketplace platform (e.g. Amazon)?
 Are you just selling one product or needing a more complex shopping cart?
 There are many online solutions that are available based on your business’ needs, like:

 - Simple: You’re selling a single product and only need a way for customers to pay, like a Paypal “Buy Now” button.

 - Hosted: If you need more than a payment button but don’t have the time, money, or bandwidth to install e-commerce software, you can utilize a hosted solution.
 A hosted provider like Shopify or Bigcommerce allows you to create a store and host it on their server for a monthly fee.
 Or you can create an online presence using an existing online marketplace like Etsy, Amazon, or eBay.
-Going with this solution there are many positives such as set-up is quick and easy, there’s a built-in base of potential customers, and it’s a great way to get started with a low-commitment, low-budget online presence.
+Going with this solution there are many positives such as set-up is quick and easy, there’s a built-in base of potential customers, and it’s a great way to get started with a low-commitment, low-budget Web presence.

 - Do it Yourself: For a robust shopping cart, there are many commercial (off-the-shelf that require a license) and open source products, like Opencart, to choose.
 When assessing any product though, determine if it supports the particular payment methods you want, what type of support and help is available to you after purchase, and how frequently the product is upgraded.

-Write Product Descriptions and Use High Resolution Images
+Write Product Descriptions and Take Resolution Images

 Your customer isn’t in a physical store to look, touch or try on your product, you’ll need to write descriptive copy of every item you’re selling.
 It’s important to provide as much information as you can, like weights and measurements, along with top quality, high resolution images.